Aasai

 Jeeva was the cinematographer, while Deva composed the music.
-The film, released on 9 September 1995, received positive reviews and went on to become a commercial success.
+The film, released on 9 September 1995, became a commercial success and Ajith's first major breakthrough in his career.
 It was remade in Hindi as Pyaar Zindagi Hai (2001).

 Plot

 Saraswathi "Yamuna", the younger daughter of an Orthodox father, comes to Madras for finishing her studies.
 Major Madhavan, the husband of Yamuna's elder sister Ganga, gets infatuated with Yamuna after seeing her photo in a letter sent by her.
 Meanwhile, Yamuna meets Jeevanantham "Jeeva" in a bus, who gives his ticket to her as she had not taken her own.
 Later one day, Jeeva decides to express his love to Yamuna by writing in a letter and giving it to her, but he witnesses a group beating a boy who did the same, so he disposes the letter.
-It is found by Yamuna, who realises his love.
+It is found by Yamuna, who realises his Love.

 One day when they are walking together, Jeeva tries to remove dirt from Yamuna's eyes, and he kisses her.
 Yamuna is angry with him.
 Jeeva senses it and gets wet in the rain and gets a cold.
 Hearing this, Yamuna meets him.
 Jeeva expresses that she is the only medicine to him, and he needs her.
 Yamuna promises she will marry him.
 On Yamuna's birthday, Jeeva jumps into her house and presents her a puppy.
 One day, fearing that Yamuna's father might not marry him to Yamuna, he decides to marry her in a register office, but Yamuna refuses and Jeeva leaves.

 Meanwhile, Madhavan settles his father-in-law's debts and earns his trust.
 He also pays for connecting a landline to Yamuna's house and talks to her regularly, but Ganga is unaware of this.
 One day, Ganga finds it, and starts to realise his true identity.
 Madhavan then expresses his love affair on Yamuna to his wife.
 This makes her so upset that she attempts to go and live with her father and Yamuna.
 Madhavan imprisons her in home, and one day he tells her she can go to her father's house by flight, and tricks her by making her drink a glass of milk laced with sleeping pills, as a result of which she falls unconscious.
 Madhavan then murders Ganga by suffocating her to death with a polythene cover and tying it around her head by his shoelace, and lies to everyone that she died from heart attack.
 He then makes Yamuna and her father stay with him in Delhi to look after his baby, but he has other plans.